hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 From your chaincode terminal window lets start the Smart Contract node module.
 Remember that the `CHAINCODE_ID` and the `CHAINCODE_SERVER_ADDRESS` are the only pieces of information needed.

-Note: Use your specific CHAINCODE_ID from earlier; the `CHAINCODE_SERVER_ADDRESS` is different - this is because in this case it is telling the chaincode where to listen to for incoming connections from the Peer.
-Therefore is needs to find to `0.0.0.0`
+Note: Use your specific CHAINCODE_ID from earlier; the `CHAINCODE_SERVER_ADDRESS` is different - this is because in this case it is telling the chaincode where to listen for incoming connections from the Peer.
+We'll use port 9999 on the local machine.

 ```
 export CHAINCODE_SERVER_ADDRESS=0.0.0.0:9999
 export CHAINCODE_ID=asset-transfer:133f3cdf089ae8e20fdda3e0a98cde3eb15ddbcf319bc83cb919ee28763d6e3e

 # or if you ran the short cut above...
-# source ${WORKSHOP}/_cfg/uf/org1admin.env
+# source ${WORKSHOP_PATH}/_cfg/uf/org1admin.env

 npm run start:server-debug
 ```